Georgia Capital Enhances Shareholder Value with Buyback

 Georgia Capital PLC (GB:CGEO) has released an update.

-Georgia Capital PLC has repurchased 6,487 of its ordinary shares at an average price of 1150.6911 pence per share as part of its ongoing share buyback and cancellation program.
-The repurchased shares will be held in treasury until their cancellation later this month, adjusting the company’s total voting rights and shares in issue.
-This move is part of Georgia Capital’s strategy to enhance shareholder value.
+Georgia Capital PLC has repurchased 10,000 of its ordinary shares as part of its ongoing share buyback program.
+The shares were bought at an average price of 1152.6576 pence and will be held in treasury until cancellation later this month.
+This move is part of the company’s strategy to enhance shareholder value by reducing the number of shares in circulation.

 For further insights into GB:CGEO stock, check out TipRanks’ Stock Analysis page.